-Each level can have a name, which will be shown in the top right-hand grid.
+Each level can have a name, which will be shown in the right-hand table.
 The number of the table is displayed with the color of that level.

-Residues that have been identified as modified in the search are shown as

-1.3E-005 colored blocks in the peptide boxes -.
-They can be displayed in six different colors, depending on the modification.
-Each color (light blue, green, yellow, blue, red, brown) is assigned to an integer value (i.e. the rounded value of the modification).
-This value can be set in the Modification color table in the right-hand panel.
-If a modification is not defined in the color table, it will be shown in a separate color (dark green).
+Residues that have been identified as modified in the search are shown as colored blocks in the peptide boxes.
+They can be displayed in four different colors, depending on the modification.
+Each color (light blue, green, yellow, red) is assigned to an integer value, which can be set in the Modification color table in the right-hand panel.
+The last value is always regarded as 'modification different from the other three', and the value is thus ignored.